Davood Parsa-Pajouh: Biography

 Parsa-Pajouh was born in Tehran at 1941.
 After graduation from Hadaf High School, he entered the Faculty of Agriculture at the University of Tehran.
 He received his bachelor's degree in Forest and Range Engineering at 1965.
 Thereafter, he was awarded a National Scholarship to continue his post-graduate study at the French National School of Forestry in Nancy, France.
 He returned to Iran in 1970 after receiving his PhD degree in Wood Technology & Engineering, and started to work as a lecturer in the Faculty of Natural Resources.
 Parsa-Pajouh participated in several research programs in France and Switzerland during his professional career.

+He was active in leadership at the University of Tehran, eventually serving as Head of the Department of Wood Science and Technology, Dean of the Faculty of Natural Resources, and Vice-Chancellor of the University of Tehran.
+He was also a member of the Academy of Sciences and head of the Wood Science Group, and an Editor of the Iranian Journal of Natural Resources.
+He was recognized as Distinguished Researcher and Distinguished Professor of the University of Tehran, and as a Nationwide Distinguished Professor.